ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/05-case-study-array-search.md

 :::
 -->

-Let say we search for the value $val$ in an array.
+Let's say we search for the value $val$ in an array.
 Binary search begins by examining the value in the middle position of the array; call this position $mid$ and the corresponding value $val_{mid}$.
 If $val_{mid} = val$, then processing can stop immediately.
 In this case we are lucky, if not, knowing the middle value provides useful information that can help guide the search process.